wybo/agentbase/README.md

 [**tspga.html**](models/tspga.html) A Traveling Sales Person solution via a Genetic Algorithm showing the rapid conversion of stochastic methods.

 [**droplets.html**](models/droplets.html) A simple GIS model based on an ESRI asc elevation file where droplet agents seek low-elevation patches.
-Note: This model uses the data.js extra.
+This example uses the data.js extra.

 [**tiledroplets.html**](models/tiledroplets.html) A model similar to the above droplets.html, but here the droplets move on top of a Leaflet map, and elevation data is loaded from a tileserver as the map is panned.
-Note: this model uses data.js, data.tile.js, and as.dat.gui.js extras.
+This example uses the data.js, data.tile.js, and as.dat.gui.js extras.

 #### Sample Models Format